FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

       * _Add the flow to the USLCI Database as a connected flow (e.g. the Quantitative Reference for the submitted unit processes)_
     * You review the proposed list and recommend changes as appropriate
     * NREL uses the SQL script to update flows based on the Excel file referenced above; this script may also update metadata elements
-2. **You use openLCA to manually update/insert metadata for each process**
+2. **You use openLCA to manually update/insert metadata for each process** (See: [Metadata Guidance Tables](https://github.com/uslci-admin/uslci-content/blob/dev/docs/submission_handbook/02-how-to-publish-in-the-uslci.md#metadata-guidance-tables))
 3. **NREL reviews the metadata for completeness**

 The Review phase can involve iterative communications via the Issues tracker on your NREL GitHub repository and often requires the most time in the data curation process.
 You must play an active role in this collaborative effort for this phase of the process to be completed.

 <a id="publication"></a>
 ### Publication
 Once your data have been reviewed and completed, the dataset(s) are ready for publication.
-NREL will publish the data to its internal repository.
+NREL will publish the data to its repository on the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/).
 The USLCI Database is updated with new and revised data on a quarterly basis.
 Thus, the publication timeline of your data depends on its size and when your [Ingest & Onboarding](#ingest-and-onboarding) phase begins.
 The timeframe is heavily dependent on the response times between you and NREL during the iterative communications of the [Review](#review) phase and how many processes are being submitted.

 The USLCI is updated with new and revised data on a quarterly basis:
   * March 31